 Once you’ve figured out a theme, collect 30-40 recipes that fit the theme.
 It’s okay to include some complementary recipes too—maybe your Low-Budget Dinners cookbook has a couple of dessert recipes or cocktails that go perfectly with specific meals.

 Type up all your recipes in a word processor like Google Docs.
 Make the formatting simple and uniform.
 Here’s a template I created using a popular bread recipe.
-Feel free to make a copy of this for your own recipe planning.
+Feel free to make a copy of this for your recipe planning.

 You’ll also want to take some high-definition recipe photos to show off your completed dishes or illustrate the steps of the process.
+These images are key for creating your book and for your marketing campaigns once you’ve finished publishing.

 With all of your recipes ready, take some time to write any other content for your cookbook.
 That might be an introduction or some general instructions.
 And don’t forget the important content like: